Skip to main content

 • character development

-Users praise the character development for its strong writing and design, highlighting Travis as a particularly cool and likable character.
+Users praise the character development for its strong visual and design elements, highlighting Travis as a particularly well-written and likable character.
+The combination of memorable design and engaging writing contributes positively to the overall experience.

 • “I loved Travis though, such a cool and likeable character, great writing and character design on that part.”